Para cycling classification: Blind/Visually Impaired, also known as Tandem Class Blind

 Athletes who are blind or visually impaired.
 They compete using a two-person cycle known as a tandem, with a sighted "pilot" in the front seat.
-Under UCI rules, a professional cyclist must not be active for 12 months in any UCI professional tour (starting January 1 of the year) or be selected to any national team in a UCI-sanctioned championship, except Masters (over 40), in order to apply as a para-cycling pilot.
+Under UCI rules, a professional cyclist must not be active for 12 months in any UCI professional tour (starting January 1 of the year) or be selected to any national team in a UCI-sanctioned championship, except Masters (over 40), in order to apply as a Para cycling pilot.

 This rule is designed to prevent active elite-level cyclists from having an advantage, although developmental cyclists who have yet to participate in a UCI professional tour or retired elite cyclists could participate.
 For example, Corentin Ermenault, a young French cyclist who has yet to reach the professional ranks, and Adam Duggleby, who is not a professional on the major tours, both served as sighted guides at the 2020 Paralympics.
-Craig MacLean, who medaled at the Olympic Games in 2000, retired in 2008 and began serving as a guide in 2011 after sitting out the required two years.
+Craig MacLean, who won a silver medal in the Team Sprint at the 2000 Olympic Games in Sydney, retired in 2008 and in 2010 joined the GB Para cycling team as a tandem pilot after sitting out the required two years.

 Process

 International classification is undertaken by a UCI panel which consists of "a medical doctor, a physiotherapist and a sports technician" who will assess the athlete and assign them a class.
 The evaluation is done in English, and athletes are allowed to be accompanied by an interpreter and/or a representative of their country's National Federation in the sport.
-Classified athletes will be issued a para-cycling classification card.
+Classified athletes will be issued a Para cycling classification card.

 For Australian competitors in this sport, the sport and classification is managed the national sport federation with support from the Australian Paralympic Committee.
 There are three types of classification available for Australian competitors: